Endometriosis Weight Gain Part 1: Does Endometriosis Cause Weight Gain?

 If this doesn’t depict your own story, you’re not alone.
 Many sufferers feel like their weight gain is aligned with their endo.

 Unfortunately, this is why I see a LOT of women googling “how to lose weight with endometriosis,” only to land on sites that describe how low-fat, calorie-restricted diets are great.
 Ummm, no thanks.
 When we have chronic inflammation, immune dysfunction, pain, stress, and other issues, we do not need to restrict calories or fat.
-Rather, we need the most nutrient-dense diet known to humankind, and that won’t come from rice crisps and iceberg lettuce.
+Instead, we need the most nutrient-dense diet known to humankind, and that won’t come from rice crisps and iceberg lettuce.

 For example, a wonderful reader sent me this photo below.
-She write, “I have stage 4 endo with two large bilateral endometriomas.
+She writes, “I have stage 4 endo with two large bilateral endometriomas.
 On the right, a cyst had ruptured, which always causes a lot of swelling for me.
-I’d been stuck at home eating whatever I had left in the pantry for a couple day’s because I was in too much pain to drive to the store.
+I’d been stuck at home eating whatever I had left in the pantry for a couple of days because I was in too much pain to drive to the store.
 I was on my period in both of these photos.
 The one on the left was taken after I slept, the one on the right just before bed.
 It’s wild—I don’t even look like the same person.”

 So let’s get a better understanding of the many ways endometriosis can make it “look like” we gain weight, be it fat or something else.

-• Fluid retention: consider this water weight, which definitely can look like weight can.
-And you can have fluid retention anywhere on the body.
+You can have fluid retention anywhere on the body.
 If you are on certain medications, it may be your face; if you have diabetes, it could be your legs; if you’re dehydrated (lots of caffeine/salt/alcohol, or low water intake), you could be a little puffy all over; if you have endometriosis, it could be your pelvis or tummy, which now may be puffy or resemble a spare tire.
-Annoyingly, weight will show up on the scale and in the mirror, and it can be transient or stick around depending on where the water weight is coming from, so it may be hard to differentiate between fat and water weight at first.

 Of course, most of you may be unsure which issue you are dealing with, so read on for numerous clues to help you sleuth out what’s going on with your body.
 Below are some of the bigger issues I see with weight gain and endometriosis